 “Field Sobriety Tests” or field exercises

 Police sometimes employ additional FSTs looking for evidence of DUI marijuana.
 They may attempt to get the driver to cooperate with these at the police station.
-They may call in another officer to do these “Drug Recognition Evaluation” FSTs.
+And they may call in another officer to do their “Drug Recognition Evaluation.”

 Police observations of driver